null

 Does Your Mouthpiece Matter?

-That's a pretty radical statement and will probably produce some strong responses.
+That's a pretty provocative question, and will probably produce some strong responses.
 It raises the issue of whether or not better equipment actually can make a difference to your playing.
-Some say that equipment didn't matter, and that the key to being a better player is practice.
+Some say that equipment does not matter, and that the key to being a better player is practice.
 Believe it or not, I agree.
 Well, I half-agree.

 "Technology can - and does - improve performance in many fields of human endeavour.
 Why would a brass mouthpiece be any different?"